 Visible Soot Around Furnace: Beware!

 No matter how much soot there is inside the heat exchanger, that's where it should stay.
 If you notice soot on any of the components inside the furnace, on the floor or walls of the furnace room or around any of the vent openings in your house, it means the heat exchanger is leaking.
-If so, soot — messy as it is — is the least of your problems, because the furnace is also leaking combustion gases, including carbon monoxide.
+If so, soot — messy as it is — is the least of your problems, because the furnace is also leaking combustion gases, including carbon monoxide possibly into your home.
 Carbon monoxide is odorless and deadly, and if you don't have carbon monoxide detectors to warn you of its presence, you're in real danger.

 A heat exchanger usually leaks because it's cracked, and you can't fix it — you can only replace it.
 That's a job for the HVAC technician, whom you need to call as soon as you notice the problem.
 You should shut down the furnace and leave it off until the technician arrives.